GlitchSecure/website/_posts/2023-09-13-rogers-cyber-accelerator.md

 title: "Joining the Catalyst Cyber Accelerator"
 subtitle: "GlitchSecure joins Cohort 9 of the Rogers Cybersecure Catalyst Accelerator."
 date: 2023-09-18 # Date in YYYY-MM-DD Format
-date-updated: 2023-10-02 # Add this if a change is made after the date above
+date_updated: 2023-10-02 # Add this if a change is made after the date above
 author: Jade Null # Use "GlitchSecure" if no author
 collaborators:
  - name: Jade Null